maggicl/WhyBack/README.md

 static methods for specifying functional properties at the level of Java source code, or any other language that compiles to JVM bytecode.

-See the annotated programs in [TODO]() for examples of using BBLib.
+See the annotated programs in [./byteback-test](byteback-test) for examples of using BBLib.

 # Citing ByteBack